juhp/fbrnch/README.md

 Bug reports, feedback, and fixes are welcome.

 See the TODO list and also the many FIXME comments scattered across the source.
-As usual better to ask before embarking on large changes.
+It is better to ask before embarking on large changes.

 ## Usual disclaimer
 This is still in active development.
 While it is generally works well for me, if it should breaks things for you, you get to keep the pieces. :)
-But please report unsupported or unintuitive workflows.
+But please do report unsupported or unintuitive workflows.